-All members and all retired investigators with an identification card issued by the Bureau shall further promptly notify their supervisors (retired investigators should immediately notify the Supervising Investigator or the Chief Investigator) in writing if they become the subject of a domestic violence-related order or any court order that prevents the member or retired investigator from possessing a firearm or requires suspension or revocation of applicable POST certification.
+All members and all retired investigators with an identification card issued by the Bureau shall further promptly notify their immediate supervisor (or the Chief Investigator in the case of retired investigators) in writing if the member or retiree becomes the subject of a domestic violence restraining order or similar court order or becomes the subject of an outstanding warrant.

-Any member whose criminal arrest, conviction, or court order restricts or prohibits that member from fully and properly performing their duties, including carrying a firearm, may be disciplined.
-This includes but is not limited to being placed on administrative leave, reassignment, and/or termination.
-Any effort to remove such disqualification or restriction shall remain entirely the responsibility of the member, on the member's own time and expense.
+Any member whose criminal conviction unduly restricts or prohibits that member from fully and properly performing his/her duties may be disciplined including, but not limited to, being placed on administrative leave, reassignment and/or termination.
+Any effort to remove such disqualification or restriction shall remain entirely the responsibility of the member on his/her own time and expense.

-Any member failing to provide prompt written notice pursuant to this policy shall be subject to discipline, up to and including termination.
+Any member failing to provide prompt written notice pursuant to this policy shall be subject to discipline.